misterhat/omdb/README.md

 `show` is assumed to be one of the following, respectively:

-`show` can either be an object with the following properies:

 1. An object with an `imdb` property.

     `{ imdb: 'tt0387564' }`